Vidvox/hap-quicktime-playback-demo/README.md

 Open-Source
 ===========

-This code is open-source, licensed under a [New BSD License](http://github.com/vidvox/hap-quicktime-playback-demo/blob/master/LICENSE), meaning you can use it in your commercial or non-commercial applications free of charge.
+This code is open-source, licensed under a [Free BSD License](http://github.com/vidvox/hap-quicktime-playback-demo/blob/master/LICENSE), meaning you can use it in your commercial or non-commercial applications free of charge.

 This project was originally written by [Tom Butterworth](http://kriss.cx/tom) and commissioned by [VIDVOX](http://www.vidvox.net), 2012.